 Additionally, if you’re living alone in your own home, social isolation can become a real concern.
 With all that being said, a major factor in being able to stay in the family home is the layout of the home.
 Can you age in place with the current home layout?
 You might need to make some home modifications to make this possible.
 Also, consider that ageing in place in the family home will be simpler if you’re close to shops, doctors, hospitals, family and friends.

 Staying in the family home isn’t an option for some people during their retirement years.
 Their preference or need is to sell the family home and explore other accommodation options that allow them to age in place.
-Several retirement villages offer independent living and assisted living, as well as high level residential aged care.
-The accommodation advancements now on offer by providers means that ageing in place is becoming increasingly feasible.
+Several retirement villages offer independent living and assisted living, as well as high-level residential aged care.
+The accommodation advancements now on offer by providers mean that ageing in place is becoming increasingly feasible.

 Looking onwards, it’s important to consider the pros and cons of selling the family home and moving into a retirement village when the time comes.